Converge (band)

 Converge rose to prominence with Jane Doe, which was ranked the best album of 2001 by Terrorizer, the best album of the decade by Sputnikmusic, and later the 61st-best metal album of all time by Rolling Stone.
 After, they moved from Equal Vision Records to the larger label Epitaph Records, and their record production became more elaborate and expensive.
 Special releases are often handled by Deathwish Inc., established by Bannon in 1999.
-Among the band's latest and most acclaimed releases is their ninth studio album The Dusk in Us (2017) and their first full-length collaboration, Bloodmoon: I (2021) with Chelsea Wolfe.
+Their latest releases are their ninth studio album The Dusk in Us (2017) and their first full-length collaboration, Bloodmoon: I (2021) with Chelsea Wolfe.
 According to AllMusic, they are "regarded as one of the most original and innovative bands to emerge from the punk underground."

 History

 Early years and Halo in a Haystack (1990–1994)

 Converge was formed in the winter of 1990 by Bannon and Ballou, they were later joined by high school friends Jeff Feinberg and Damon Bellorado in 1991.
 They started by playing covers of hardcore punk, punk rock and heavy metal songs.
 The band soon graduated to playing live performances in mid-1991, after recording some demos on a 4-track recorder.
 The band started writing and playing what they consider "relevant" music in 1994.

-In 1994 the band became a five piece when Aaron Dalbec was recruited as a second guitarist.
+In 1994 the band became a five-piece when Aaron Dalbec was recruited as a second guitarist.
 Later in the year Converge released their debut album, Halo in a Haystack, released through Earthmaker Records.
-This was only released as a vinyl record and was limited to 1000 copies.
-The album has not been reprinted since its release.
+This was only released as a vinyl record, limited to 1000 copies and it was never repressed.
 The record was funded by Bannon through money he saved up from working at a nursing home.